 Addressing site-specific considerations to tailor practices to local ecosystems, sensitive areas, and management objectives is essential in the efficacy and efficiency of grazing planning.
-Consider soil type, slope, climate, and proximity to communities or critical infrastructure when planning grazing and burning ().
+Consider soil type, slope, climate, and proximity to communities or critical infrastructure when planning grazing and burning (Stuth 1996).
 Engaging stakeholders such as landowners, agencies, and fire professionals in planning and implementation will ensure safety, compliance, and shared objectives.

 To ensure safety of personnel and animals, managers should follow all regulations for the area, confirming that grazing doesn’t violate local fire safety, water quality, or land management regulations or requirements.
 Livestock safety and health are a primary concern, as they are doing the “good work” of grazing and reducing fuels.
 Animals should be protected from fire hazards and water and shade must be available during burns.
 To verify compliance and animal health and safety compliance, managers must maintain records of grazing and burn schedules to track effectiveness and compliance.